ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 ## Use dependencies from a custom repository

-Ballerina supports [Nexus](https://www.sonatype.com/products/sonatype-nexus-repository), [Artifactory](https://jfrog.com/artifactory/) and [Github packages](https://github.com/features/packages) to be set up as custom repositories.
+Ballerina supports Maven repositories such as [Nexus](https://www.sonatype.com/products/sonatype-nexus-repository), [Artifactory](https://jfrog.com/artifactory/) and [Github packages](https://github.com/features/packages) to be set up as custom repositories.
 You can configure the custom repository in the `<USER_HOME>/.ballerina/Settings.toml` file to integrate it to the package resolution.

 ```toml
 [[repository.maven]]